vl85/BayunDB/docs/restructuring_plan.md

 3. Move expression validation to `expression_validator.rs`
 4. Keep core row/column validation in `type_validator.rs`

+## Testing Improvements

+### Recovery Test Enhancement

+**Current Issues:**
+- Debug utilities have been removed (`validation_debug.rs`, `recovery_debug.rs`, etc.)
+- Existing test infrastructure didn't properly verify recovery with checkpoints
+- Lack of proper verification for checkpoint-based recovery

+**Implemented Improvements:**
+- Enhanced `test_recovery_with_checkpoint` in `tests/integration/recovery_test.rs`:
+  - Added proper page initialization and record insertion
+  - Implemented actual verification of recovered data
+  - Ensured both pre-checkpoint and post-checkpoint data is tested
+  - Added clear phases in the test for better maintainability:
+    1. Generate and insert data before checkpoint
+    2. Create a checkpoint
+    3. Generate and insert data after checkpoint
+    4. Simulate a system crash
+    5. Perform recovery
+    6. Verify that all data (pre and post checkpoint) is correctly recovered

+**Impact:**
+- Ensures the WAL and recovery mechanism properly handles checkpoints
+- Verifies that both data written before and after a checkpoint is properly recovered
+- Provides a foundation for further recovery testing without debug utilities
+- Demonstrates the checkpoint optimization works correctly for reducing recovery time

 ## General Restructuring Principles

 1. **Single Responsibility**: Each file should handle one coherent aspect of functionality